COURT WATCH: Justice Delayed? Defense Claims Court Violated Accused’s Rights

-WOODLAND, CA- Deputy Public Defender Courtney Leavitt claimed her client’s right to a speedy trial has been violated by continuances, delaying a preliminary trial here in Yolo County Superior Court this week before Judge Sonia Cortés.
+WOODLAND, CA- Deputy Public Defender Courtney Leavitt claimed her client’s right to a speedy trial has been violated by continuances, delaying a preliminary hearing here in Yolo County Superior Court this week before Judge Sonia Cortés.

 DPD Leavitt motioned to dismiss the “untimely preliminary hearing,” while Deputy District Attorney Stephanie Allen stood in opposition.